-Internet and Use of Technology Policy
+Internet & Use of Tech

-The Internet and other online resources are provided by KIPP MA Schools to support instructional programs and appropriate student learning.
+The Internet and other on-line resources are provided by KIPP MA schools to support instructional programs and appropriate student learning.
 While the Internet can be a powerful educational tool, it is also an unregulated space that contains materials unsuited to the school setting.
-For this reason, KIPP MA Schools will make every reasonable effort to ensure that the resources are used responsibly, and will further require that every student and parent sign the Acceptable Internet Use Agreement in Appendix C before Internet access is granted.
+For this reason, KIPP MA schools will make every reasonable effort to ensure that the resources are used responsibly.